switchupcb/copygen/examples/automatch/README.md

   filepath: ./copygen.go
   package: copygen

-# Templates aren't used for this example.
+# Templates and custom options aren't used for this example.
 ```

 ## Go